Mod-phi convergence I: Normality zones and precise deviations: Introduction

 \subsection{Applications}

 After proving our abstract results, we provide a large set of (new) examples where these results can be applied.
-We have thus devoted the last four sections of the paper to examples, from a variety of different areas.
-Section \ref{sec:firstexamples} contains what one would be tempted to call ``known examples'', in the sense that most of these examples were proved to satisfy mod-$\phi$ convergence in earlier works.
-But, also in these cases, the precise moderate or large deviation results we obtain are new.
+We have thus devoted the second half of the paper to examples, from a variety of different areas.

-For instance, one can obtain a surprisingly new result on the simple random walk on $\mathbb Z^d$ with $n$ steps conditioned to end at distance $r_n$ from the origin.
-When $r_n= o(n^{3/4})$, the distribution of the angle $\theta$ of the end point of the walk is uniform (for a non-conditioned walk, this is the case because of the conformal invariance of Brownian motion).
-But when, $r_n= c n^{3/4}$, the end point of the walk has higher chance to be near the axis, and we give explicitly the distribution of $\theta$, see Section~\ref{subsec:iid}.

-In \S\ref{subsec:rmtpol}, we compute deviation probabilities the characteristic polynomial of random unitary matrices of different types.
-This completes previous results by Hughes, Keating and O'Connell \cite{HKO01} on large deviations for the characteristic polynomial.
-We also recover results of Radziwill \cite{Rad09} on precise large deviations for additive arithmetic functions, by carefully recalling the principle of the Selberg-Delange method as well as results by Nikeghbali and Zeindler \cite{NZ13} on precise large deviations for the total number of cycles for random permutations under the general weighted probability measure as an illustration of the singularity analysis method.

-Our next examples lie in the framework in which mod-Gaussian convergence is obtained {\em via} bounds on cumulants (Example \ref{ex:modgaussfromcumulants}).
-In Section \ref{sec:depgraph}, we show that such bounds on cumulants typically arise in the context of sparse dependency graphs, that is for sums of partially dependent random variables (references and details are provided in Section \ref{sec:depgraph}).
-This allows us to provide new examples of variables converging in the mod-Gaussian sense: \footnote{V : Pour le moment, nous ne donnons pas de résultat de déviation dans la section \ref{sec:depgraph}.
-Ashkan suugère d'en ajouter un.\\